 Survival mode means calling someone that I know will listen and sending a call to voicemail when it is not the right time for me.
 It’s about crying in the shower or my pillow or wherever I am as often as I need to.
 It’s about asking for help and taking naps.
 It is not even about picking battles, it is about becoming a pacifist.

-This year was a harsh reminder that this part of our journey is always going to painful.
+December was a harsh reminder that this part of our journey is always going to painful.
 The anniversary of Lucy’s passing and Christmas without her will always hurt.
 Like my dear friend said to me, “December is not your month”.
 And she’s exactly right.
 And I have to both accept and remember that.

 These days, the most difficult ones, shine a spotlight on my grief.

 The agony feels like no other again.
 The spotlight is on the pain and torment of our reality that Lucy’s not here.
 And she should be.
 And there is nothing that we can do to make that happen.
 Ever.